Anidetrix/rollup-plugin-styles/README.md

 #### `fibers` (**Sass/Scss only**)

-This plugin will auto detect `fibers` package when using `sass` implementation
+This plugin will auto detect `fibers` package when using `sass` implementation.

 > When installed via npm, `Dart Sass` supports a JavaScript API that's fully compatible with `Node Sass` <...>, with support for both the render() and renderSync() functions. <...>
 >